AndrewCrossan1/Bike-king-Borders/README.md

 - User Account login and creation
 - Database connectivity (Obviously for the point above)
+- Viewing of products by user
+- Filtering of products using SQL

 Soon I wish to implement the following features in the website

 - Admin product CRUD
 - Viewing of products to user
 - The ability to add a product to basket and checkout
-- Filtering of products using SQL
 - A contact page where users can create tickets which can be viewed and replied to by administrators on an admin only page
 - The ability to create special offers
 - The abiltiy for users to apply special offers